 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 a (Hypertension in Children)

-Blood pressure levels for boys by age and height percentiles.
+Blood pressure levels for boys by age and height percentile.
 National Heart Lung and Blood Institute website.
-Available at: http://www.nhlbi.nih.gov/guidelines/hypertension/child%5Ftbl.pdf.
+Available at: https://www.nhlbi.nih.gov/files/docs/guidelines/child%5Ftbl.pdf.
 Accessed November 10, 2015.

 High blood pressure in children.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/UnderstandYourRiskforHighBloodPressure/High-Blood-Pressure-in-Children%5FUCM%5F301868%5FArticle.jsp.
 Updated August 8, 2014.
 Accessed November 10, 2015.

 Hypertension.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T115345/Hypertension .
 Updated November 20, 2017.
 Accessed December 21, 2017.

 Hypertension in children and adolescents.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T900113/Hypertension-in-children-and-adolescents .
 Updated November 14, 2017.
 Accessed December 21, 2017.